ufrshubham/SFML_CURD/readme.md

 ### Dependencies
 1. [SFML](https://www.sfml-dev.org/)
-    - `sudo apt install libsfml-dev`
 2. [SQlite3](https://sqlite.org/)
-    - `sudo apt install libsqlite3-dev`

 ### Build instructions

-1. Install dependencies using your default package manager.
-If on Windows or Mac, you are on your own.

-2. Clone this repository using `git clone https://github.com/ufrshubham/SFML_CURD.git`
+1. Clone this repository using `git clone --recurse-submodules https://github.com/ufrshubham/SFML_CURD.git`

-3. Change directory to cloned folder.
+2. Change directory to cloned folder.
 For most cases this will be
     - `cd SFML_CURD`

+3. Make sure that SFML build generates static libs.
+For this go to **CMakeLists.txt** located under sfml directory (SFML_CURD/sfml/) and set **BUILD_SHARED_LIBS** to FALSE.
+Like so,
+    - `sfml_set_option(BUILD_SHARED_LIBS FALSE BOOL "TRUE to build SFML as shared libraries, FALSE to build it as static libraries")`

-4. Changed directory to build folder (create is not already present).
+4. Change directory to build folder (create if not already present using `mkdir build`).
 Note that this step is totally optional.
 You can run the cmake command directly from the project root.
 But this will fill the root with many cmake specific stuff which is of no use to you.
     - `cd build`

 5. Run `cmake ..` to generate makefile.
 Don't forget the `..`